whoisjustinngo/tp/docs/DeveloperGuide.md

 #### Design Considerations

-The *observer design pattern* was heavily used here so that any update front-end update would be automatic.
-This is not only for consistency with the other data types like the `ToDo`s, `Person`s, and `Event`s, it also ensured that every update to any status in the client list was updated and displayed immediately on the dashboard.
+The *observer design pattern* was heavily used here so that any front-end update would be automatic.
+This is not only for consistency with the other data types like the `Todo`s, `Person`s, and `Schedule`s, it also ensured that every update to any status in the client list was updated and displayed immediately on the dashboard.
 This also reduced the need for classes relying on other classes telling them to update the values before they do so.

 Updating the values was also designed to be re-counting instead of manually checking what has changed and then just making the necessary changes to the few affected
 `Status`(es) because it is less prone to bugs such as where the counts of the `Status` are inaccurate.
 If the check and change approach was adopted instead of the re-count approach the code for updating would be a lot more complicated since now there needs to be more checks, for example, for what was the previous `Status` and what is the new `Status` in the case of edit, and what was the `Status` of the deleted contact in the case where contacts are deleted.
-Thus,the decision was made to use the simpler, cleaner approach, which, although less efficient since it runs in O(number of people in persons list) vs O(1) for the check and update approach, the time spent is negligible and hence does not warrant the optimisation.
+Thus, the decision was made to use the simpler, cleaner approach, which, although less efficient since it runs in O(number of people in persons list) vs O(1) for the check and update approach, the time spent is negligible and hence does not warrant the optimisation.